minio/docs/source/administration/bucket-replication.rst

 source, including object metadata.
 MinIO otherwise does not prioritize or modify the queue with regards to the existing contents of the target.

-:mc-cmd:`mc replicate resync` operates at the bucket level and does *not* support prefix-level granularity.
+:mc:`mc replicate resync` operates at the bucket level and does *not* support prefix-level granularity.
 Initiating resynchronization on a large bucket may result in a significant increase in replication-related load and traffic.
 Use this command with caution and only when necessary.